DoctorBracewell/lmc/readme.md

 ## To Use

-- Clone or download the repository
+- Clone or download the repository.
-- Run `npm install` to download the required package
+- Run `npm install` to download the required package for command-line input.
-- Look at the program loaded in `index.lmc` to add two numbers, load up a new one from the `examples/` folder or write your own.
+- Look at the program loaded in `index.lmc` to add two numbers, load up a new one from the `examples/` folder, or write your own.
 - `npm start` to run the program in `index.lmc`.

 Enjoy!